 Not many workspaces have a testing ground for urban farming techniques that could change the global food system.
-At Metabolic we’re one of the lucky few.

-Our work on urban agriculture started with an in-depth set of consulting projects on sustainable food systems and has since grown in many directions, one of which is a fully-fledged aquaponics greenhouse at De Ceuvel, the living lab we helped create in Amsterdam North.
+Metabolic’s work on urban agriculture started with an in-depth set of consulting projects on sustainable food systems and has since grown in many directions, one of which is a fully-fledged aquaponics greenhouse at De Ceuvel, the living lab we helped create in Amsterdam North.

 ‘Action research’ is the phrase Chandar van der Zande, Metabolic consultant and Chairman of De Ceuvel, uses to describe the high-tech farm perched on top of one of the repurposed houseboats at the site.
 The intention behind this system and the other applied sustainability experiments surrounding it is to educate and inspire people to think about how urban environments could function differently.
 Aligned with the core principles of the circular economy, the entire terrain (or ‘cleantech playground’ as we often call it) is geared towards sustainable resource management and ‘closing the loops’ on local energy, nutrient and waste cycles.